We use minimal analytics to improve the site. Is that okay?

 Sony 50mm f1.8 Tonal Sample

-Highlights almost want to bloom just a little in the skin tones and the edge of the face in Luka’s left eye ( the eye on the right ) has a little bit of ghosting which is not ideal.
+Highlights almost want to bloom just a little in the skin tones, and the edge of the face in Luka’s left eye ( the eye on the right ) has a little bit of ghosting, which is not ideal.
 In the background, you can see where the curb meets the bushes or with the white guard rail, the edges want to bleed green.

-The Sony 50mm f1.8 subject separation is a bit more gradual, there is a less noticeable draw between what’s in focus and what’s out of focus and you don’t feel it hit you as hard when standing back and looking at the image.
+The Sony 50mm f1.8 subject separation is a bit more gradual; there is a less noticeable draw between what’s in focus and what’s out of focus, and you don’t feel it hit you as hard when standing back and looking at the image.
 This feels more natural and doesn’t bring as much attention to the gear behind the shot which inspires comments like, “Wow that’s a cool shot, you must have a good lens.”
-Throw some cool colors on top of it, and you can get some really retro vibes.
+Throw some cool colors on top of it, and you can get some retro vibes.

 I believe I had a soft mist filter 1/8 or No.05 on for this shot.
 It helps calm the high contrast edging that this lens does not like, almost a must-have item for this lens.